Yemen: Explosions as new government arrives at Aden airport | DW | 30.12.2020

 Loud blasts and gunfire were heard at Aden's airport shortly after a plane carrying the newly-formed Yemeni government arrived from Saudi Arabia on Wednesday.

-Loud blasts and gunfire were heard at temporary capital city Aden's airport on Wednesday, witnesses said.
+At least five people have been killed and dozens more were wounded in an attack on Aden airport, reported news agency Reuters.

-The incident happened shortly after a plane carrying the newly-formed Yemeni government arrived from Saudi Arabia.
+The incident happened shortly after a plane carrying the newly-formed internationally-recognized Yemeni government arrived in Yemen's temporary capital city from Saudi Arabia.

-The cabinet members, including Prime Minister Maeen Abdulmalik, were transferred safely to the city's presidential palace, witnesses and Saudi media said.
+Loud blasts and gunfire were heard at the airport shortly after the plane arrived, witnesses said.

 Drones were heard flying before the explosions at the airport, reported Sky News, citing sources.